rasitayaz/flutter-anchor-toast/README.md

 - 🎯 **Smart Positioning**: Automatically determines whether to show toasts above or below the anchor widget based on available space
 - 🎨 **Smooth Animations**: Beautiful scale and opacity animations for toast appearance and disappearance
 - ⏰ **Auto-dismiss**: Toasts automatically disappear after a specified duration
-- 🎮 **Manual Control**: Dismiss toasts manually using the controller
+- 🎮 **Manual Control**: Dismiss toasts manually using the controller or dismiss all toasts globally
 - 🧩 **Simple API**: Easy-to-use widget wrapper with controller
 - 📱 **Overlay Support**: Uses Flutter's Overlay system for proper z-index handling